HouseHouseHause1/2lands2ConqueredCoreReboot/README.md

-# 2L2C CoreReboot is a fork of Leee's LeeesExploitFixer don't ask shit lmao
+# 2L2C CoreReboot is a fork of Leee's LeeesExploitFixer

 #### I plan to keep this outdated not patching the latest exploits anymore
 ___